daos-stack/daos/docs/user/container.md

 # Container Management

-DAOS containers (not to be confused with Linux containers) are datasets (or buckets if you are more familiar with cloud object stores) managed by the users.
-A container is the unit of snapshot and has a type.
-It can be a POSIX namespace, an HDF5 file or any other application-specific data model.
+DAOS containers are datasets managed by the users.
+Similarly to S3 buckets, a DAOS container is a collection of objects that can be presented to applications through different interfaces including POSIX I/O (files and directories), HDF5, SQL or any other data models of your choice.

-The chapter explains how to manage a container, while the subsequent ones detail how to access a DAOS container from applications.
+A container belongs to a single pool and share the space with other containers.
+It is identified by a label selected by the user and a immutable UUID allocated when the container is first created.

+The container is the unit of data management in DAOS and can be snapshotted or cloned.

+!!! warning
+    DAOS containers are storage containers should not be confused with Linux containers.

-## Container Basic Operations
+## Container Basics

+Containers can be created, queried, relabled, listed and destroyed through the `daos(1)` utility or native DAOS API.

 ### Creating a Container

-Containers can be created and destroyed through the `daos(1)` utility. provided to manage containers.

-**To create and then query a container labeled `mycont` on a pool (labeled `tank`):**
+To create and then query a container labeled `mycont` on a pool labeled `tank`:

 ```bash
 $ daos cont create tank --label mycont
   Container UUID : daefe12c-45d4-44f7-8e56-995d02549041